UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: UncertaINR: Uncertainty Quantification of INRs for CT

-which assigns high probability to images that strike a balance between 1) a small error between reconstruction $f_\nn$'s Radon transform and observed measurements $S_i$, and 2) low regularization cost under prior $p(\nn)$. $\tau^2$ is a per-parameter variance hyperparameter in (\ref{eq:posterior}).
+which assigns high probability to images that strike a balance between: 1) a small error between reconstruction $f_\nn$'s Radon transform and observed measurements $S_i$, and 2) low regularization cost under prior $p(\nn)$. $\tau^2$ is a variance hyperparameter for the zero-mean Gaussian parameter prior $p_\mathcal{N}(\theta)$, in Eq.~\ref{eq:posterior}.

-Given $N$ posterior INR parameter samples, $\{\nn_n\}_{n=1}^N$, from (\ref{eq:posterior}), we can then use the induced posterior image samples $\{f_{\nn_n}\}_{n=1}^N$ to infer both image reconstruction and UQ over the reconstruction.
-For example, the reconstructed image can be estimated by the posterior mean,
+Given $N$ posterior INR parameter samples, $\{\nn_n\}_{n=1}^N$, from Eq.~\ref{eq:posterior}, we can then use the induced posterior image samples $\{f_{\nn_n}\}_{n=1}^N$ to infer both image reconstruction and UQ over the reconstruction.
+For example, the reconstructed image can be estimated, e.g. by the posterior mean over locations $(x,y)$ as

-and we can characterize the posterior predictive uncertainty through e.g. the predictive variance
+and the posterior predictive uncertainty can be characterized, e.g. through the predictive variance as

 This can be used to visualize, as in Figures~\ref{figs:uinr_ct}a and~\ref{figs:results}b, regions of varying model uncertainty and calculate uncertainty metrics such as coverage and calibration (Section~\ref{sec:exp_setup}).